CodeGator/CG.Blazor/README.md

 #### How do I contact you?
 If you've spotted a bug in the code please use the project Issues [HERE](https://github.com/CodeGator/CG.Blazor/issues)

+#### Is there any documentation?
+There is developer documentation [HERE](https://codegator.github.io/CG.Blazor/)

+We also blog about projects like this one on our website, [HERE](http://www.codegator.com)

 ---